centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-versa-snmp.md

 Versa Networks provides secure cloud IP architecture.
 In particular, SD-WAN that aims to phase out conventional WAN infrastructures.

-The Centreon Plugin-Pack relies on the SNMP protocol to query and collect status and metrics of the Versa equipements.
+The Centreon Plugin-Pack relies on the SNMP protocol to query and collect status and metrics of the Versa equipments.

 ## Plugin-Pack assets